kimmobrunfeldt/rate-limiting-s3-proxy/README.md

 ```

 S3 is a high-available, robust, and infinitely* scalable service.
 It's great, but there's no way set
 rate limiting which could prevent causing a $10000 bill.
-This proxy solves that problem, but with
+This proxy solves that, but with
 caveats.
 Putting this proxy in front of S3 kills high-availability, scalability and robustness.
+**You have been warned!**

 **Example use cases:**